-In 2016, the top 10 Sales Performance Management (SPM) software vendors accounted for nearly 78% of the global Sales Performance Management (SPM) applications market which grew 5% to approach nearly $821 million in license, maintenance and subscription revenues.
+In 2019, the top 10 SPM software vendors accounted for nearly 70.2% of the global SPM applications market which grew 8.2% to approach nearly $1405 million in license, maintenance and subscription revenues.

-Through our forecast period, the Sales Performance Management applications market is expected to reach $1031 millions by 2021, compared with $820 millions in 2016 at a compound annual growth rate of 4.7%.
+Through our forecast period, the Sales Performance Management applications market size is expected to reach $1650 million by 2024, compared with $1405 millions in 2019 at a compound annual growth rate of 3.3%.

 Sales Performance Management tracks and automates different incentive compensation programs for salespeople as well as other functions specific to inside, outbound and channel sales activities including territory and quota management, account segmentation and scoring, and deal and quote management.
 SPM applications revenues represent a major contributor to the Human Capital Management market as part of our market sizing exercise.

 Incentive compensation gains traction across services sectors with Cloud startups exploiting flexible pricing to gain an upper hand.

 Here are the rankings of the top 10 Sales Performance Management software vendors in 2019 and their market shares.